AlexAegis/pont/readme.md

 > This variable can be set in the `init` script too if you wan't to be module
 > specific.
 These scripts are run before stowing and everything they define
 > is available during the installation of the module.

+### Second segment, condition

+Just like packages, the second segment can be prefixed with `$`.
+In this case dot checks if that variable is set or not.
+If it's not prefixed, it will check with `command -v` if that it's a valid executable.

 ## Presets